A Berry-Esseen bound for the uniform multinomial occupancy model: Introduction

 To size bias the number of urns $Y_n$ containing $d$ balls, note that when $n$ balls are uniformly distributed over $m$ urns, $Y_n$ in (\ref{Yn:balls}) is the sum of $m$ exchangeable indicators.
 In general, Lemma \ref{sblem} below says, essentially, that to size bias such a sum one chooses an indicator uniformly, sets it to one, and then `adjusts' the remaining indicators, if necessary, to have their original distribution given that the selected indicator now takes the value one.
 In the occupancy problem, to set an indicator for a chosen urn equal to one if it is not so already, one must either add balls to that urn if it has fewer than $d$ balls, or redistribute balls from the urn if it has an excess over $d$.
 As it is possible that the chosen urn has, say, all $n$ balls, the resulting coupling fails to be bounded in $n$.
 However, as there is small probability that a very large number of balls will need to be redistributed, the coupling can be controlled using quantities such as moments on bounds $K_n$ on the absolute difference between $Y_n^s$ and $Y_n$.

 To describe the second ingredient in the application of Theorem \ref{thm:main} in general, the inductive component, suppose that for some nonnegative integer $n_1$, for all $n \ge n_1$ we are given a nonnegative random variable $Y_n$ whose distribution ${\cal L}_\theta$ depends on a parameter $\theta$ in a topological space $\Theta_n$.
-As bounds to the normal for $Y_n$ can be expressed in terms of a number of quantities, including bounds to the normal for `smaller versions' of the same problem, an inductive argument yielding a recursion for the bound may be constructed when for a certain collection of random variables $J_n$, $L_n$ a random variable taking values in $\{0,\ldots,n\}$ and $\psi_{n,\theta}$ a parameter in $\Theta_{n-L_n}$, there exists a random variable $V_n$ on the same space as $Y_n$ such that \beas {\cal L}_\theta(V_n|J_n)={\cal L}_{\psi_{n,\theta}}(Y_{n-L_n}) \enas holds on a set where the size of $L_n$ is controlled.
+As bounds to the normal for $Y_n$ can be expressed in terms of a number of quantities, including bounds to the normal for `smaller versions' of the same problem, an inductive argument yielding a recursion for the bound may be constructed when for random variables $L_n$ and $\psi_{n,\theta}$ taking values in $\{0,\ldots,n\}$ and $\Theta_{n-L_n}$, respectively, and a certain collection of random variables $J_n$ there exists a random variable $V_n$ on the same space as $Y_n$ such that \beas {\cal L}_\theta(V_n|J_n)={\cal L}_{\psi_{n,\theta}}(Y_{n-L_n}) \enas holds on a set where the size of $L_n$ is controlled.
 One must also control the difference between $Y_n$ and $V_n$, but again strict boundedness is not required on $Y_n-V_n$ but rather moment estimates of a bounding random variable $B_n$ satisfying $|Y_n-V_n| \le B_n$.

 Regarding the inductive component for our occupancy problem, if the urn chosen to have occupancy $d$ in the size bias configuration is removed, then, conditional on the identity of that urn and the number of balls it contains, the remaining configuration has the same uniform multinomial distribution over the remaining urns, one fewer than the number in the original configuration, of the balls not contained in the urn chosen.
 And again, as with the bound $K_n$ on $|Y_n^s-Y_n|$, though it is possible that the chosen urn contains a very large number of balls, it is unlikely that it will.